 You, your teen, and your provider should discuss whether antidepressant medicine might help your teen.
 Medicine is more important if your teen is severely depressed.
-In these cases, talk therapy alone cannot be effective.
+In these cases, talk therapy alone won't be as effective.

 If you decide that medicine would help, your provider will most likely prescribe a type of anti-depressant medicine called a selective serotonin reuptake inhibitor (SSRI) for your teen.

-The two most common SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
+The two most commonly used SSRI medicines are fluoxetine (Prozac) and escitalopram (Lexapro).
 These are approved to treat depression in teenagers.
-Prozac is also approved for children age 8 and older.
+Fluoxetine is also approved for children age 8 and older.

-Another type of antidepressants, called tri-cyclics, is not approved for use in teens.
+Another class of antidepressants, called tricyclics, is not approved for use in teens.

-- A psychiatrist, or other medical doctor, who treats depression in teens is watching for side effects.
+- A psychiatrist or other provider who treats depression in teens is watching for side effects.